[?] Subscribe To This Site

 Yacht Club Beach in Cape Coral, is on the Caloosahatchee River and it is a nice little family beach with a playground, fishing pier, and tikis for picnics.

-A clubhouse right on the beach is available for parties and the monthly Sunset Celebration craft shows.
+A ballroom is available for parties and the monthly Sunset Celebration craft shows.

-The beach's snack bar, KCs River Stop, has good food and sometimes features live music.
+The beach's restaurant, The Boathouse, has good food and sometimes features live music.

-Also part of The Yacht Club complex is a ballroom, pool, tennis and racquet ball courts, and a marina.
+Also part of The Yacht Club complex are a pool, tennis and racquet ball courts, and a marina.
+Parking is free.

 From Cape Coral Pkwy, go south on Coronado Pkwy, it turns into Driftwood Pkwy, take it to the end.